ITU-BDSA23-GROUP1/Chirp/docs/report.md

 ![Sequence diagram of calls through the _Chirp!_ application.](images/SequenceCalls.png)

 # Process
+OBS remember to write about our 'logbog'

 ## Build, test, release, and deployment
+Below are three illustrations of our workflows 'Build and Deploy', 'Build and Test' and 'Release Chirp'.

-![Activity diagram of the workflow for build and test of the _Chirp!_ application](images/BuildAndTest.png)
+![Activity diagram of the workflow for build and test of the _Chirp!_ application](images/BuildAndTest.png) The illustration above show how the activities in our workflow 'Build and Test' are activated after eachother.
+This workflow runs on pushes and pull-request to Main.
+This is done to make sure that non of our new changes or merges have destroyed out ability to Build and Test the program.
+In the work, first our github action version is checkout and chosen so out workflow can access it.
+Next .NET is setup with version 7 before restoring out dependenci.
+The program is build and then Tested.
+The build is done by running the command 'dotnet

+Build

 ![Activity diagram of the workflow for release of the _Chirp!_ application.](images/ReleaseChirp.png)
 ![Activity diagram of the workflow for build and deploy of the _Chirp!_ application.](images/BuildAndDeploy.png)

 ## Team work

 ## How to make _Chirp!_ work locally

 ## How to run test suite locally
+To run the test suite locally it is first needed to run the program such that our playwright tests can run.
+First the docker container with the local database should be started.
+It is then needed to have two terminals running.
+One should be navigated to "Chirp.Web".
+After being navigated here the program should be run with the command: 'dotnet run' to which the program should start up and begin running locally.
+Another terminal should now be opened and navigated to the top folder "Chirp".
+Then the command 'dotnet test' should be run in this terminal which should run all our tests and give back their test results in the terminal.

 # Ethics